gregoryvanko/CoreX/README.md

 # CoreX

-A Node.js package part of CoreX.
+A Node.js package building the core of a secured application with an administration app.

 ## Usage